fabric-testbed/fabrictestbed-extensions/README.md

 # fabrictestbed-extensions
-Extensions for the fabric APUI/CLI.
+Extensions for the FABRIC API/CLI.